MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/machine-profile.md

 ### Alerts tab

-The **Alerts** tab contains a list of alerts that have been reported on the device.
+The **Alerts** tab contains a list of alerts that have been raised on the device.

 ![Image of alerts tab for Machine profile](../../media/mtp-machine-profile/hybrid-device-tab-alerts.png)